sfarrens/sf_deconvolve/README.md

 <a name="intro_anchor"></a>
 ## Introduction

+> Note: This version of the code was used to produce the results in Farrens et al. (2017)

 This repository contains a Python code designed for PSF deconvolution and analysis.

 The directory ``lib`` contains all of the primary functions and classes used for optimisation and analysis. ``functions`` contains some additional generic functions and tools.